Here’s a sample of a raw keyword research list in excel format:

 - Use only alphanumeric characters in your meta description.
 If wrapped in quotes “ ”, Google won’t display it.

 - Use structured data markup if it is appropriate to the content.
-(Use a WordPress rich snippets plugin if you are using WordPress.
-Use schema-creator.org/ if you wish to create your own snippets.)
+(Use a WordPress rich snippets plugin if you are using WordPress, or hire a web developer if you wish to create your own snippets.)

 4. Images (Best Practices)

 Using images can help make your content livelier and also convey credibility (trust is an important factor for conversions).
 Avoid using overly-used stock photos.
 If you’re selling a product, include closeup photos of them.
 If you’re renting out a room, include professionally-taken photos of your rooms.

 Here are some SEO best practices for your images: